Nate Eaton Player Props: Royals vs. Blue Jays

 - Eaton hit .267 with four doubles, three triples, a home run and 10 walks.

-- Logging a trip to the plate in 44 games last season, he hit just one round-tripper.
+- Logging a trip to the plate in 44 games last season, he hit only one homer.

 - In 11 of 44 games last year, Eaton drove in a run, and he had one game with more than one RBI.